Portrait,Of,A,Pugelier,Puppy,In,Front,Of,An,Orange

 What to expect when applying for and accrediting an assistance dog –

-2. We will review the application form, and if fully complete with supporting documents,
+• We will review the application form, and if it is fully complete with supporting documents,

-3. We will also arrange for an assessor to complete a temperament test on your dog to ensure it is suitable for our program as an assistance dog “In-Training”.
+• We will also arrange for an assessor to complete an in-person Suitability test.
+We do this to ensure it is suitable for our program as an assistance dog “In-Training”.

-8. Once you have completed our assistance dog academy training program, you will be ready to sit a public access test.
+• Once you have completed our assistance dog academy training program, you will be ready to sit a Public Access Test (PAT).

-10. If you pass your Public Access Test, We will issue you a notification of completion, issue you with your fully accredited Assistance Dog ID Card and also send you your new assistance dog patches for your assistance dog jacket.
+• If you pass your Public Access Test (PAT) and any temperament issues have been addressed, we will issue you a notification of completion, issue you with your fully accredited Assistance Dog ID Card, get you travel rights for your dog with Virgin Australia and also send you your new assistance dog patches for your assistance dog jacket.

 What to expect after your dog is fully certified –

-4. You will be required to maintain annual membership to Pat Dogs Australia.
+• You will be required to maintain an annual membership to Pat Dogs Australia and

 What will it cost?

-• One-on-one training with one of our accredited trainers is an additional cost and will be determined based on your and your dog’s abilities and skills required and the trainer’s location.
+• One-on-one training with one of the accredited trainers is an additional cost and will be determined based on your and your dog’s abilities and the required skills and location of the trainer.
 This can possibly be funded via NDIS; ask us how.